 Despite the initial controversy, Reuben Springer was able to bring together the interests of the city fathers, the mechanics and others to get the north and south wings built in time for the 1879 Industrial Exhibition.

 Still, because of the size of the Grand Expositions, Music Hall wasn't the only structure, but it was the centerpiece.

-The Grand Industrial Exposition of 1888
+The Great Centennial Exposition of 1888

 Among the wonders, for example, in one of the horticultural areas, you could see the beautiful flower displays interspersed with flowers made of electric light bulbs that were variously turned off and on.

 Thomas Edison's company created an amazing display of one huge incandescent bulb, 30 feet high, using 150,000 light bulbs to create it.
 This provided a new opportunity for visitors, too, because, with electrical lights, they could view the grand outdoor exhibits at night.

 Above all, however, outside connecting the cruciform building in Washington Park, the Music Hall complex and this three block long Machinery Hall built over the canal where all the machine tools were located, connecting all of that was outdoor electric lighting for the first time ever at one of these exhibits.

 The next exposition held at Music Hall was in 1928 to commemorate Music Hall's Golden Jubilee.